qualicc/Tank/README.md

 # Tank
-mapa.html is last stabile version index.html is experimental in experimental is to do bots
+mapa.html is last stabile version<br>
+index.html is experimental
+in experimental is to do bot